MugeniAI05/MugeniAI05.github.io/_posts/2025-09-10-fraud-detection-using-bigquery-ml.md

 ### Supervised Learning: Boosted Tree <a name="supervised-boosted"></a>

-Next, we trained a Boosted Tree Classifier using the same dataset:
+Next, I trained a Boosted Tree Classifier using the same dataset:

 ```sql
 CREATE OR REPLACE MODEL finance.model_supervised_boosted_tree